truchas/truchas/BUILDING.md

 (TPL) that Truchas requires and which are not present on your system.
 This only needs to be done once.
 A CMake superbuild project for this stage can be found in the [truchas-tpl](https://gitlab.com/truchas/truchas-tpl) repository on GitLab.
-This version of Truchas is tested against the "v21" bundle of TPLs;
-do a `git checkout v21` after cloning the TPL repository.
+This version of Truchas uses the "v26" bundle of TPLs; do a `git checkout v26` after cloning the TPL repository.
 See its README file for further instructions.

 Once the required TPLs are installed, the procedure for building Truchas is